grosalesr/dockerfiles/packet_tracer7/README.md

 # Execution

-Use the bash script provided *packetTracer7* or run the followings commands
+Use the bash script provided **packetTracer7** or run the followings commands:

-* If you're using any of the Fedora family (RHEL, CentOS, etc) it would be necesary to set SELinux to permissive in runtime.
+* If you're using any of the Fedora family (RHEL, CentOS, etc) and SELinux is in Enforcing mode, it would be necessary set it to permissive in runtime.
 ```
 sudo setenforce 0
 ```

-* Enable connections to X server
+* Enable connections to X server for the root user
 ```
-xhost +
+xhost +SI:localuser:root
 ```

 * Run the application